slyeet03/spoify/README.md

 ## Configuration

 You can go to the configure folder and change the theme, keybindings and other related settings of the application.
+You can add more themes in the theme folder.
+Some popular themes already comes with `spoify`.
+More will be added time to time.

 You can open the configure folder directly through the terminal.
 Check `help` menu in the application.
 The keybind to open the configure folder is: